SaintClever/Nebula-Academy/1-Introduction-To-Python-Programming/06-Lists-Tuples-and-Dictionaries/3-arrays.md

-In Python, an array is a data structure that can hold a sequence of elements of the same type.
+In Python, an list is a data structure that can hold a sequence of elements of the same type.

-Arrays in Python are implemented using the `list` data type.
+Lists in Python are implemented using the `list` data type.
 A list is a collection of items enclosed in square brackets and separated by commas.
 For example:

 ```python
 numbers = [1, 2, 3, 4, 5]